-Michelle Moyd is the Associate Director of the Center for Research on Race and Ethnicity in Society (CRRES) and Associate Professor of History at Indiana University.
+Michelle Moyd is the Interim Director of the Center for Research on Race and Ethnicity in Society (CRRES) and Associate Professor of History at Indiana University.
 She is a historian of eastern Africa, with special interests in the history of African soldiers and warfare.
 Other research interests include German colonial history, the history of racial thought in Europe, Africa, and the United States, and the history of race as a factor in labor and military recruitment processes in Africa and elsewhere.

 Michelle arrived at IU in 2008 after receiving her Ph.D. in History from Cornell University.
 She has held residential fellowships at the Institute for Historical Studies at the University of Texas—Austin and at the International Research Center on Work and Human Lifecycle in Global History in Berlin.
 Michelle's first book, Violent Intermediaries: African Soldiers, Conquest, and Everyday Colonialism in German East Africa,explores the social and cultural history of African soldiers (askari) in the colonial army of German East Africa, today's Tanzania.
 The book examines how askari identities were shaped by their geographical and sociological origins, their ways of war, and their roles as agents of the colonial state.